-This management information circular (the "Information Circular") is furnished in connection with the solicitation by the management of Kuya Silver Corporation (the "Company") of proxies to be voted at the annual meeting (the "Meeting") of the holders (the "shareholders") of common shares of the Company ("Common Shares", "common shares" or "Shares") to be held as a virtual shareholders' meeting via audio conference at 1.888.886.7786 on Thursday, June 29, 2023 at 10:00 AM (Pacific), for the purposes set forth in the accompanying Notice of Meeting.
+This management information circular (the "Information Circular") is furnished in connection with the solicitation by the management of Kuya Silver Corporation (the "Company") of proxies to be voted at the annual meeting (the "Meeting") of the holders (the "shareholders") of common shares of the Company ("Common Shares", "common shares" or "Shares") to be held as a virtual shareholders' meeting via audio conference at 1.888.886.7786 on Friday, June 28, 2024 at 1:00 PM (Eastern), for the purposes set forth in the notice of meeting ("Notice of Meeting").
+References in this Information Circular to the Meeting include any adjournment or postponements thereof

-Unless otherwise stated, the information contained in this Information Circular is given as at May 25, 2023.
+Unless otherwise stated, the information contained in this Information Circular is given as of May 24, 2024 (the "Record Date").